 Engaging curriculum, inclusive practices and effective teaching are the starting point of our behaviour support strategies.
-These are achieved through the implementation of the whole-school pedagogical framework: The Art and Science of Teaching, Deep Learning and the curriculum assessment and reporting plan.
+These are achieved through the implementation of the whole-school pedagogical framework.
 Classroom teachers are supported in these endeavours through:

+- implementation of Deep Learning,

+- participation in Collaborative Planning Teams (CPT) supporting the development of a consistent teaching and learning framework,

+- student Code of Conduct staff induction,

+- ongoing professional development,

-- Implementation of the Art and Science of Teaching framework and Deep Learning. - Participation in professional learning teams (PLT) supporting the development of a consistent teaching and learning framework. - Student Code of Conduct staff induction. - Ongoing professional development. - Support provided by the junior and senior school behaviour support teams consisting of House Leaders, Junior and Senior school Heads of Department and Deputy Principals. - Open and informed communication. - Consistent application of an effective Code of Conduct.
+- support provided by the junior and senior school behaviour support teams consisting of House Leaders, Junior and Senior school Heads of Department and Deputy Principals,

+- open and informed communication and

+- consistent application of an effective Code of Conduct.